guilherme096/dotfiles/README.md

 # My dotfiles

-These configs are a wyp and I do not recommend using them without knowing their intricacies.
+These configs are a wip and I do not recommend using them without knowing their intricacies.

 ## Contents